 21 Asynchronous communication with a message queue

-This is the final full chapter of the book, and it introduces a new way for the components of a system to communicate: sending and receiving messages using a queue.
+This final full chapter of the book introduces a new way for the components of a system to communicate: sending and receiving messages using a queue.
 Message queues have been around for a very long time—they’re a way of decoupling components so instead of making a direct connection to communicate with each other, they send messages to the queue.
-The queue can deliver messages to one or many recipients, and that adds a lot of flexibility to your architecture.
+The queue can deliver messages to one or many recipients, which adds a lot of flexibility to your architecture.

 21.1 What is asynchronous messaging?

 Software components usually communicate synchronously—the client makes a connection to the server, sends a request, waits for the server to send a response, and then closes the connection.
-That’s true for REST APIs, SOAP web services, and gRPC, which all use HTTP connections.
+That’s true for REST APIs, Simple Object Access Protocol (SOAP) web services, and gRPC, which all use HTTP connections.